favonia/cloudflare-ddns/docs/designs/features/provider-target-validation.markdown

 Out-of-scope family ownership is represented outside this provider raw-data contract, because out-of-scope families are not in provider evaluation scope for that run.

-The exact in-memory representation of these states belongs in code comments near the provider-runtime contract, not in this design note.

-## Current Implementation Specialization
+## Current Runtime Specialization

-The current code realizes only the canonical singleton special case of that CIDR model:
+The current runtime specialization is address-only:

-- IPv4 raw prefixes are represented as their host address and implicitly treated as `/32`
+- IPv4 raw prefixes are carried as their host address and interpreted as singleton `/32` raw data
-- IPv6 raw prefixes are represented as their subnet address and implicitly treated as `/64`
+- IPv6 raw prefixes are carried as their subnet address and interpreted as singleton `/64` raw data

-This narrowed runtime form is an implementation choice, not part of the semantic contract above.

 Every IP in the current known result must satisfy these rules: